 - Ryan: 7 green, 3 purple, 5 red, 4 yellow, 1 blue, 1 orange, and 6 tsp allowance

 - Alex: 3 green, 2 purple, 4 red, 2 yellow, 1 blue, 1 orange, and 3 tsp allowance

 We eat a mostly vegetarian diet (fully for Alex) of organic whole foods.
+We also stick to a 16/8 intermittent fasting plan.
 We were living in Hawaii during this experiment and our typical foods were listed below:

 - Steel cut oat meal (Bob’s Red Mill) with almond milk (original unsweetened), honey (local from a bee farmer), and chia seeds.